AndresVidalBerriel/richardburton-api/README.md

 A configuration file for JPA `persistence.xml` must be placed in src/main/resources/META-INF folder.
 Here is an example, of what it should look like.

--`LUCENE_INDEX_BASE` must be set to the actual Apache Lucene index directory.
+- `LUCENE_INDEX_BASE` must be set to the actual Apache Lucene index directory.
 It could be any directory where the user has enough privileges to read, write, create and delete files.
 If this is not set, Hibernate Search won't work.

 ```
 <persistence xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns="http://xmlns.jcp.org/xml/ns/persistence"